Patient education: Diabetes mellitus type 2: Insulin treatment (Beyond the Basics)

 Individual differences — The same dose of the same type of insulin may have different effects in different people with diabetes.
 Some trial and error is usually necessary to find the ideal type(s) and dose of insulin and schedule for each person.

-Hypo- and hyperglycemia can occur more easily in situations where new or different foods are eaten; thus patients should keep a fast-acting source of carbohydrates and blood glucose monitor on hand at all times.
-(See "Patient information: Hypoglycemia (low blood sugar) in diabetes mellitus (Beyond the Basics)".)
+Hypo- and hyperglycemia can occur more easily in situations where new or different foods are eaten; thus, patients should keep a fast-acting source of carbohydrates and blood glucose monitor on hand at all times.
+(See "Patient education: Hypoglycemia (low blood sugar) in diabetes mellitus (Beyond the Basics)".)

 Travel — Managing blood sugar levels and insulin treatment while traveling can be difficult, especially when traveling across multiple time zones.
 In addition, activity levels and diet are often different while traveling, making careful blood sugar monitoring essential.
-Patients should speak with their healthcare provider before traveling to develop a treatment plan.
-(See "Patient information: General travel advice (Beyond the Basics)", section on 'Traveling with medical conditions'.)
+Patients should speak with their health care provider before traveling to develop a treatment plan.
+(See "Patient education: General travel advice (Beyond the Basics)", section on 'Traveling with medical conditions'.)

 STAYING MOTIVATED WITH TYPE 2 DIABETES